 Billing responsibilities, pertinent copyright information, and playwrights' biographies are available in the show rider that comes with your license agreement.
 To download the show rider for The Harmony Baptist Church Ladies Auxiliary Christmas Jubilee, click here.

-The required materials for The Harmony Baptist Church Ladies Auxiliary Christmas Jubilee include:
+The production materials for The Harmony Baptist Church Ladies Auxiliary Christmas Jubilee include:

 Director's Script – Single-sided script with space for director’s notes.